 This could be explained by the fact that my output isn’t as dry as a colostomates stool would likely be, so take the results with a grain of salt.
 I will note that I could certainly feel it lubricating the inside of my bag as I spread it around during the application.

-Hollister doesn’t give free samples of the bottled deodorant, but you can request the same product in sachets and they’ll send you samples.
+Hollister doesn’t give free samples of the bottled deodorant, but you might be able to request the same product in sachets.
+Inquire with Hollister directly to find out.

 While this product is covered by most insurance companies, I have concerns over how quickly it gets used up (an entire bottle would only last me about 7 days).